Issue 25 - 7th July 2018

 - Should a game not proceed through a Team having less than 9 players the game & points will be forfeit.

-- Teams should have a copy of these MatchDay Regulations to hand at all times to enable them to clarify issues with the Referee; only prior to the start of the game and not whilst play it taking place.
+- Teams should have a copy of these MatchDay Regulations to hand at all times to enable them to clarify issues with the Referee, preferably prior to the start of the game.

 - Temporary Suspension Sin Bin Protocol – Law 10 : All Yellow Carded players in both a Senior (U18) or Junior (U17) Colts match will remain in the Sin Bin for seven minutes actual playing time, per RFU Regulation 15.